gnif/LookingGlass/doc/module.rst

 For convenience, you may load the KVMFR module when starting your computer.
 We can use the ``systemd-modules-load.service(8)`` service for this task.

-Create a file as ``/etc/modules-load.d/kvmfr.conf`` with the following contents::
+Create the file ``/etc/modules-load.d/kvmfr.conf`` with the following contents::

    #KVMFR Looking Glass module